Using Alternative Actions

 The workflow below has a secondary action (between the green File Filter and the lower yellow action, Reveal File in Finder), which is triggered when pressing the ⌥ (Alt) key when the result is shown in Alfred.

 To add an alternative action, double-click the round marker along the connecting line after an input object to show the menu below.

-Choose your hotkey and add the modifier subtext to jog your memory when you press the modifier.
+Choose your hotkey combination and add the modifier subtext to jog your memory when you press the modifiers.

 Controlling Window Behaviour

 In Alfred 3, you can lay out and connect objects in any way you want.
 As such, we've added a Window Behaviour checkbox, allowing you to tell Alfred not to close the window between inputs.
 This prevents the Alfred window from flickering.

 For an example of this, take a look at the Getting Started guides and examples in Alfred, which you can find under the [+] button at the bottom of the Workflows sidebar in Alfred's preferences.